McMasterAI/isolate/docs/SepFormer.md

 - The OverlapAdd block practically undoes the chunking operation

-- In the best models, the SepFormer masking network processes chunks of size <math>C</math> = 250 with a 50% overlap between them and employs <math>K</math> = 8 layers of transformers in both the IntraTransformer and InterTransformer blocks.
+- In the best models, the SepFormer masking network processes chunks of size C = 250 with a 50% overlap between them and employs K = 8 layers of transformers in both the IntraTransformer and InterTransformer blocks.
 The IntraT-InterT dual-path processing pipeline is repeated N = 2 times.
 8 parallel attention heads were used, and 1024-dimensional feedforward networks used within each transformer layer.

 ### Decoder

 - Simply uses a transposed CNN layer with the same stride and kernel size of the encoder

-- The input to the decoder is the element-wise multiplication between the mask <i class="math">m<sub>k</sub></i> of the source <i class="math">k</i>
+- The input to the decoder is the element-wise multiplication between the mask m<sub>k</sub> of the source k

 The Adam algorithm was used as the model optimizer, with a learning rate of 15×10<sup>-5</sup>.
 After epoch 65 (or epoch 100 with dynamic mixing), the learning rate is halved if no improvement of the validation performance is observed after 3 consecutive epochs (or 5 epochs with dynamic mixing).
 During training, a batch size of 1 was used.
 The system is trained for a maximum of 200 epochs.